 Cleaning Handmade Face Masks

-Dr. Raina MacIntyre, an epidemiologist and doctor at the University of New South Wales, said in an interview with The Washington Post that washing face masks and then laying them in the sun to dry is an effective way to sanitize them, as sunlight is an effective means to kill germs.
+Raina MacIntyre, an epidemiologist and doctor at the University of New South Wales, said in an interview with The Washington Post that washing face masks and then laying them in the sun to dry sanitizes them, as sunlight is an effective means to kill germs.
+The CDC also says you can put masks into your regular laundry, including the dryer.

 No-Sew Face Masks